forgenie/diamond-foundry/README.md

 ## Features

+1. Facet Registry and Diamond Factory
 1. Granular immutability for Diamonds.
-1. TBA Compose a Facet which is a Diamond over other Facets.
 1. TBA Customizable Fallback function.
-1. TBA Wide range of available and ready-to-use Facets.
+1. TBA Wide range of available and re-usable Facets.
+1. TBA Ready-to-use deployment scripts
 1. TBA Thoroughly tested and verified with slither.
+1. TBA Compose a Facet which is a Diamond over other Facets.

 ## Installation